 "Sometimes when it's SIX DEGREES outside, the answer is baking.
 Warm brownies are comforting and delicious and the hot oven keeps my kitchen comfortable for a little while.
 I like to add some toffee and sea salt, too." —Maggie Hoffman

 "My winter pantry doesn't look much different from my spring/summer/fall pantry, but one item I've been glad to have on hand lately is chicken stock.
-There's nothing more soul-warming and comforting than a nice bowl of roasted vegetable soup when there's a snowstorm outside.
-My favorite combo of late has been this roasted carrot and fennel soup paired with this a sage grilled cheese sandwich." —Christine Tsai
+There's nothing more soul-warming and comforting than a nice bowl of roasted vegetable soup when there's a snowstorm outside." — Christine Tsai

 Chocolate Chunks and Hot Cocoa Mix